Is Colmar Worth Visiting? 19 Reasons Why You Should!

 Colmar’s Covered Market

 If there is one thing I love about France, it’s its markets.
-And Colmar doesn’t disappoint.
+And the covered market in Colmar stands at the top of my list.

 11. Parc du Champ de Mars